henryennis/iot-garden/README.md

    aws iot create-thing --thing-name bridge
    ```
 2. Now we need a method of connecting our local broker to the MQTT broker in AWS cloud.
 To connect to the broker there are 3 authentication requirements:
-   - A cirtificate associated with the thing "bridge" we created earlier
+   - A certificate associated with the thing "bridge" we created earlier
    - Private key
-   - AWS root CA cirtificate
+   - AWS root CA certificate

    Run the following commands to download these objects into the ./authentication directory: